Moderation is not one field

 That design fails immediately in a multi-model system.
 It pushes all inconsistency upward.
 The application now has to know which model expects inverted booleans, which one expects a string tolerance, which one wants a numeric range, and which one needs multiple moderation fields coordinated together.

 At that point, the API is no longer abstracting anything.
-It is just forwarding fragmentation.

 A useful abstraction has to preserve intent.
 The same request should mean the same thing regardless of which model is ultimately selected.